 If you know an important job is coming up or if you’re currently negotiating with a new client, it might be best to hold your travel plans until your schedule is clear

-And as previously mentioned, when travelling to places where you suspect internet connectivity to be sparse, email your active clients and give them a heads up.
+And as previously mentioned, when traveling to places where you suspect internet connectivity to be sparse, email your active clients and give them a heads up.
 They’ll appreciate it!